rachelslurs/danfissues/README.md

 #Fisch has issues with things.
-Let's learn more.
+Let's learn more about these Fissues.

 ### Participate
 Submit an issue